wizarddata/Ergodash-Case/README.md

 # Ergodash-Case

-As of 25-March-2019, this design has not been tested.
-If you build one, let me know and I'll remove this warning.

 This is a tenting case for the Ergodash.
 This case is designed for 3/32 silicon feet on the underside of the PCB.

 Uses standard 3mm hardware.
 You'll need four (4) bolts (I recommend thumbscrews) 16mm long, four (4) nuts, and 14 #0 x 5/16" Flat Head Sheet Metal Screws (90065A022 on McMaster).